Raising Clarrie Hall Dam

 Water link to City of Gold Coast

-The pipeline is to provide an emergency supply in the event of a gross failure of the Tweed District Water Supply due to infrastructure failure.
+The pipeline provides an emergency supply in the event of a gross failure of the Tweed District water supply due to infrastructure failure.

 The pipeline does not negate the need to raise Clarrie Hall Dam.